 – Create a library from a template

-– Create a library by copying the configuration and the content of a library by API – contact the AODocs Support team by email at firstname.lastname@example.org or open a ticket.
+– Create a library by copying the configuration and its content by API – contact the AODocs Support team by email at email@example.com or open a ticket.

 Important: What type of library can I create by copy?

 – You can create any type of library using Google Drive by copy.